SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > - **12-16:** 6 damage
 > - **17+:** 7 damage; grabbed
 >
 > **Effect:** A target who starts their turn grabbed by the zombie takes 2 corruption damage.
-A creature who takes 5 or more corruption damage this way becomes insatiably hungry for flesh, and must complete the Find a Cure downtime project in Draw Steel: Heroes to end this effect
+A creature who takes 5 or more corruption damage this way becomes insatiably hungry for flesh, and must complete the Find a Cure downtime project in Draw Steel: Heroes to end this effect.

 > ❇️ **Zombie Dust (3 Malice)**
 >